INAS World Football Championships

-The Virtus World Football Championships (formerly INAS World Football Championship) is an international association football competition for athletes with intellectual disabilities.
+The Virtus World Football Championships (formerly INAS World Football Championship) is an international Intellectual disability football (variation of association football) competition for athletes with intellectual disabilities.

 History

 It takes place every four years, typically in the country that also hosts the FIFA World Cup.
 It is organized by the International Sports Federation for Persons with Intellectual Disability (INAS-FID) which also organizes championships in other sports.

 To participate in an INAS-FID event, an athlete must have an intellectual disability that was evident before the age of 18, significant limitations in adaptive behavior, and an IQ score below 75.
 The latter requirement led to controversy in 2006, when third-placed Germany was disqualified because the employed IQ tests did not accord with international standards.